thanpolas/logality/README.md

 ## Why Logality

--   JSON log messages with a strict schema.
+-   JSON and Pretty Print log messages.
--   Extend the logging schema to fit your needs.
+-   Extend or alter logging schema to fit your needs.
 -   Customize built-in serializers by overwriting them to create your own logging schema.
+-   Middleware support.
+-   Allows full manipulation of output.
--   Use at libraries and compose multiple Logality instances on the root project.
+-   Use in libraries and compose multiple Logality instances on the root project.
 -   Automatically detects the module filename and path and includes in the log.

--   Schema based on the [Simple Log Schema][log-schema].
+[👉 See how Logality compares to other popular loggers.][comparison].

 # Install